Ouxsoft/LivingMarkup/assets/images/diagrams/README.md

-This kernely contains UML diagrams of the current build.
-The purpose of these diagrams is to visually represent the system in order to better understand, alter, maintain, and document information about the system.
+These UML diagrams visually represent the system to aid in system maintenance.